 Defender offices that must appeal to local or state legislatures for increased budgets could benefit greatly from allies who will advocate for their cause.
 With whom should you start cultivating relationships to develop allies?
 When?
 What are some strategies to open the door to these relationships?
 This session will talk about cultivating relationships with likely and unlikely allies, both within and outside of the criminal justice system, in support of defender offices’ budget initiatives.

 Session II: Data Collection and Analysis for Budget Advocacy – April 30, 2015

 Everyone’s talking about data, data, data.
 But what data should you collect for purposes of budget advocacy?
 How should you collect this data?
 How can you creatively use data you are already collecting in support of budget initiatives?
 This session provide answers to these questions, along with some cost effective ways to collect and analyze data in preparation for budget advocacy.

 Ten Principles: 1, 2, 5, 8

-Session III: Persuasive Budget Advocacy - Recorded July 30, 2015 at 2:00 p.m.
-EDT
+Session III: Persuasive Budget Advocacy - July 30, 2015

-Now you have the allies and information, but what are some best practices in persuasive presentation before decision makers for that budget increase?
+Now that you have the allies and information, what are some best practices in persuasive presentation before decision makers for that budget increase?
 What are some tools you can use to see things your way, beyond reading from your submitted report?
 This session will help you think outside of the box to help you develop your presentation style and content before presenting your budget proposals to policy makers or potential funders.

 Ten Principles: 1, 2, 5, 8